codejones-hub/plutus/doc/tutorials/contract-testing.rst

     We saw earlier that when tests are *generated* from a ContractModel_, then QuickCheck only generates actions whose precondition_ is satisfied.
-When we specify an action explicitly like this, then there is no guarantee that its precondition will hold, and so a 'bad precondition' error becomes a possibility.
+On the other hand, when we use dynamic logic to specify an action explicitly like this, then there is no guarantee that its precondition will hold, and so a 'bad precondition' error becomes a possibility.
 The problem here is really that this generalized unit test is inconsistent with our model.

 Repeating a dynamic logic test
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^